-- 1. CPB and DOIT shall assure that all relevant state and federal regulations are current in the SHARE system. - 2.
+- 1. CPB and the DFA SHARE team shall assure that all relevant state and federal regulations are current in the SHARE system. - 2.
 CPB shall create and audit W-2 data to assure accuracy at year-end. - 3.
 CPB shall create and print W-2s for distribution for those employees who did not opt-out or have terminated employment, create files for federal reporting and create self-service W-2s.